 Regionality and Partitions

 Managing accounts & games across the globe can be a daunting task, and Blizzard has created several concepts to help deliver epic experiences to all customers.
-As a user of our APIs, it's helpful to understand how data is seperated in order to provide a good experience for your customers, too.
+As a user of our APIs, it's helpful to understand how data is separated in order to provide a good experience for your customers, too.

 The first element to understand is user account partitions.
 Blizzard operates two main account partitions, one in CN, the other across the globe.
 In all situations where documentation mentions that something is unique, this is within a particular partition.
 One major example of this would be account IDs.
 An account ID is unique within a partition, but IDs across partitions could be duplicated.